thallheim/dotfiles/README.md

 # thallheim dotfiles

-Personal dotfiles.

-Only implemented for Emacs and tmux (and only partially) while the updater script is unfinished.

-*Subject to breaking changes without warning*
+dotfiles repo.
+Also houses its updater script for now.

+The updater script is very unfinished and will not get its own repo until some things I consider essential are in place; ditto the man page helper.

+**Subject to breaking changes without warning**.
+If you do want to use it yourself in its current form, I'd simply download the whole source tree (`repo-update/`) and chuck it wherever, for now.
+Packaging won't happen for a while, if ever.

 # TODO

-*Roughly* in order of priority.
+*Roughly* in order of priority:

 - [ ] Add a function to check the error arrays at the end of all runs
+- [ ] (Maybe) Implement a small error stack just in case it becom untrivial later
 - [ ] Decide what needs refactoring into a settings file
 - [ ] Write newer/older check for copy ops
 - [ ] Allow multiple inclusion sources